Non-Compete Agreements in California: More Than Meets the Eye

 Employees need to be concerned about other things as well.
-Just because the employee has not breached trade secret legislation, does not mean that he or she would not be liable for other related actions such as breach of fiduciary duty, self dealing, interference with contract, prospective economic advantage, or unfair competition.
+Just because the employee has not breached the trade secret legislation, does not mean that he or she would not be liable for other related actions such as breach of fiduciary duty, self-dealing, interference with contract, prospective economic advantage or unfair competition.

 Wrongful Termination Lawsuits

 Of course, in California, the employer pushing an invalid non-compete agreement has concerns of its own.
 Moreover, the employee or prospective employee who refuses to sign a non-compete agreement in California can sue for wrongful termination or failure to hire if the non-compete is unlawful, which in most instances it will be.

 Indeed, in a noteworthy expansion of the law in this area, and an interesting development for California employers and employees alike, the Court of Appeals in Silguero v.
 Creteguard, Inc. (2nd Dist.
 2010) recently held that an employer is liable for wrongful termination in violation of public policy when it terminates an employee who has entered into an invalid non-compete with his prior employer.

 The Silguero decision raises significant issues for employers and employees: It means that a subsequent employer who honors the terms of an invalid prior non-compete agreement and terminates or refuses to hire an employee under the terms of the prior agreement may be held accountable in a wrongful termination lawsuit.